SeanSchlief/MotionSimulationChair/README.md

    - For the other experiences, the motion profiles are predefined.

 4. **Reset**:
-   - After completing an experience, you can select a new one or reset the chair to its initial position.
+   - After completing an experience, you can select a new one or close the program.

 ## Contributors